shikataNai/ScopeForge/README.md

 ScopeForge is a command-line Python utility built to help penetration testers craft precise and usable lists of in-scope targets.
 Its primary purpose is to take a broad scope of IP addresses (often given as CIDRs or ranges) and remove any explicitly defined exclusions, resulting in a refined, actionable set of assets.

 Instead of manually subtracting exclusions from client-provided scope files, ScopeForge automates the process.
-It parses in-scope and out-of-scope lists, removes excluded addresses, aggregates the remaining targets into the smallest possible set of CIDRs, and can optionally output every individual resolved IP.
-It also always outputs exclusions as aggregated CIDRs for clear visibility.
+It parses in-scope and out-of-scope lists, removes excluded addresses, aggregates the remaining targets into the smallest possible set of CIDRs.

-This tool is ideal for preparing clean scope files for any assessment.

 ---